Nits But No Lice & Lice But No Nits

 DEC Plugs are a form of dandruff that wraps around the hair and “stick” on one strand, but unlike nits, these move smoothly up and down the hair strand.
 DEC Plugs are commonly confused with lice eggs because they also seem to “stick” on the hair strand.
 The difference between DEC Plugs and nits, however, is that DEC Plugs quickly move up and down the strand of hair, but lice eggs do not move smoothly on the hair strand.
 Here’s a video of a DEC plug moving up and down the hair strand smoothly.

-Hair casts are very similar, except they are longer and cylindrical and wrap around the hair shaft.
+Hair casts are very similar to DEC plugs, except they are longer and cylindrical and wrap around the hair shaft.
 You can learn more about the difference between these types of hair conditions and lice eggs in the article Lice vs Dandruff- 7 Key Differences.

 Although adult head lice are about the size of a sesame seed, baby lice (nymphs) are teeny tiny, about the size of the period at the end of this sentence.
 These newly hatch lice are almost invisible to the naked eye, even if you have excellent vision.